Tanja is an expert in diaspora and migration history, especially the history of ethnic associational culture.

 Tanja is Principal Investigator of the project 'European, Ethnic and Expatriate: A Longitudinal Comparison of British and German Social Networking and Associational Formations in Modern-day Asia'.
 Starting in October 2013, the project is funded by the ESRC for three years through a Future Research Leaders grant.
 Follow @clioexpat on Twitter for updates

-Tanja is Co-Investigator of the AHRC funded project 'Locating the Hidden Diaspora: The English in North America in Transatlantic Perspective, 1760-1950'.
-Her research as part of the project concentrates on exploring the diverse forms of associationalism among the English.
-English associational activity has been overlooked, but it amounted to a sustained demonstration of ethnic consciousness by any normal measure: the English planted ethnic markers in the form of societies very much like the Scots, Irish or Germans.
+Tanja was Co-Investigator of the AHRC funded project 'Locating the Hidden Diaspora: The English in North America in Transatlantic Perspective, 1760-1950', 2011-13.
+Her research as part of the project concentrated on exploring the diverse forms of associationalism among the English.
+A co-authored monograph entitled The English Diaspora in North America: Migration, Ethnicity and Association, 1730s-1950s (under contract with MUP) is planned for publication in 2016.

-Tanja's interest in the English Diaspora stems from here work on the Scots abroad and Scottish associations in particular.
+Tanja's interest in the English diaspora stems from her work on the Scots abroad and Scottish associations in particular.
 In 2010, Tanja was awarded a Small Research Grant from the British Academy for her project 'Ethnicity, Associationalism and Civility: The Scots in Singapore and Hong Kong in Comparative Perspective'.
-Please also visit Tanja's Scottish Diaspora Blog or follow @scotsdiaspora on Twitter.
+Since then Tanja has continued to explore different aspects of the Scots' ethnic associational life, identity and culture overseas, also working with museums and communities in Scotland and abroad for knowledge exchange and outreach.
+Please visit Tanja's Scottish Diaspora Blog or follow @scotsdiaspora on Twitter.

 2013: ESRC Future Research Leaders Grant